frankieroberto/govuk-prototype-kit-docs/docs/v13/documentation/create-routes.md

 `router.get`

 The router handles all the requests.
-There are 2 ways a browser can make a request.
-They are 'get' and 'post':
+There are 2 ways a browser can make a request: 'get' and 'post'.

 * a get request is when you enter an address in the browser or follow a link
 * a post request is when you submit a form